Mark Esper opposes using Insurrection Act for law enforcement amid George Floyd protests

-Speaking to reporters at the Pentagon, Esper said active-duty troops in a law enforcement role should be used in the United States "only in the most urgent and dire of situations," adding, "We are not in one of those situations now."
+Esper said the Insurrection Act, which would allow Trump to use active-duty military for law enforcement in containing street protests, should be invoked in the United States "only in the most urgent and dire of situations."
+He declared, "We are not in one of those situations now."

+Just before Esper spoke, Trump took credit for a massive deployment of National Guard troops and federal law enforcement officers to the nation's capital, saying it offered a model to states on how to stop violence accompanying some protests nationwide.

-In his Pentagon remarks, Esper strongly criticized the actions of the Minneapolis police, in whose custody George Floyd died after an officer held his knee to Floyd's neck for several minutes.
+Esper, in his Pentagon remarks, strongly criticized the actions of the Minneapolis police for the incident last week that ignited the protests.
+In their custody, a black man, George Floyd, died after a white officer pressed his knee to Floyd's neck for several minutes.
 Esper called the act "murder" and "a horrible crime."

+Esper has come under fire from critics, including retired senior military officers, for having walked from the White House on Monday evening with Trump and others for a presidential photo opportunity in front of St. John's Episcopal Church, which had previously sustained damage from protesters.

+Esper said that while he was aware they were heading to St. John's, he did not know what would happen there.

 VIDEO: Trump visits St. John's Church for photo opportunity